Zhong-Lab-UCSD/BENG183/RNA-seq Data Analysis/readme.md

 mkdir diff
 ```

-Then we can use TOPHAT to align the reads to genes with the following template command <br />
+Then we can use TOPHAT to align the reads to the genome with the following template command <br />
-`tophat -p 1 -G /path/to/genes.gtf -o out/dir  path/to/genome/index* path/to/reads_R1.fastq path/to/reads_R1.fastq` <br />
+`tophat -p 1 -G /path/to/genes.gtf -o out/dir  path/to/genome/index path/to/reads_R1.fastq path/to/reads_R1.fastq` <br />
+The genome index used with TOPHAT should be bowtie2 index files.
 To align all the fastq files from the example data at the same time, we can create a shell script <br />
 ```
 cd alignments